ArseniyShestakov/hamster/content/post/yandexcodeleak.md

 * No pre-built binaries for most of software with only few exceptions
 * There are no pre-trained ML models with some exceptions

+*This post is a work-in-progress and will be updated with more details.*

 # Why is this big?

 Yandex is one of largest IT companies in Russia.
 Within country it provide wider range of services than Google.
 Imagine one company that replace Google, Uber, Amazon, Netflix and Spotify.